Master's Degree General Information

 TOEFL Exam Type Required Score Paper-based 550 Computer-based 213 Internet 80

 Master's Degree Transfer of Credits

-A maximum of 15 transfer credits are allowed to count toward a MS degree.
-These can include no more than 9 credits from institutions approved by UF, with the balance obtained from non-degree and/or certificate courses at the University of Florida.
-These courses must be graduate level (5000-7999) and earned with a grade of B or better.
-The course(s) cannot have been taken longer than seven years from the term you begin as a MS student.
+A maximum of 15 transfer credits are allowed to count toward an MS degree.
+These can include no more than 9 credits from outside institutions approved by UF, with the balance obtained from non-degree and/or certificate courses at the University of Florida.
+These courses must be graduate-level (5000-7999) and earned with a grade of “B” or better.
+The course(s) cannot be older than seven years from the term you begin as an MS student.

 To have credits reviewed for transfer from another university, please email email@example.com the following information:

 - The course name/number from your previous institution

 - The course in our program for which you think the credits will satisfy

 - A copy of your transcripts (unofficial is fine); or a notification that we already have them on file

 - A syllabus for the course that you would like to transfer from